 groups throughout the U.S.

 states and the District of Columbia.
-Among these ASCs approximately
+Among these ASCs, the company

 Sources of Revenues

 Revenues are derived entirely from facility fee charges, which